delabassee/java-lab/lab6-textblock.md

 ## Text Blocks in more details

-Text blocks enable us to easily embed string literals spanning multiple lines (ex. structured languages such as JSON, XML, etc.) into Java source code while preserving the formatting but also the Java code readability.
+Text blocks enable developers to easily embed string literals spanning multiple lines (ex. structured languages such as JSON, XML, etc.) into Java source code while preserving the formatting but also the Java code readability.

 For example, imagine that you have to embed in your Java code an HTML snippet that displays '_All I want to see is a "_'.
-See the double quotes at the end!
-Before Text Blocks, you would write something like
+Notice the double quotes at the end!
+Before Text Blocks, you would write something like this.

 ```
 var element = "<p id=\"p1\">All I want to see is a \"</p>";
 ```

-Notice that the HTML _id_ element attribute above requires its id value to be enclosed in double-quotes, so those double quotes need to be escaped in the Java code.
+Notice that the HTML _id_ element attribute above requires its value to be enclosed in double-quotes, so those double quotes need to be escaped in the Java code.

 Things get worst if you want to preserve the readability and the formatting of the snippet.
 For example, to embed the following basic HTML list in Java code: